clayne/circa/README.md

 # Circa
 ## A core library set for C.

+## NOTE: This library is undergoing a rewrite in the devel branch, so I wouldn't reccomend using it for anything critical.
+Everything is subject to change.

 Circa is a set of libraries ranging in versions from ANSI C89 to GNU C11 that aim to do two things:
 - Add the generic data-structures C is missing.